Demandflow/301-redirector/README.md

 ## Usage

-1. **Set Your Domain**: (Optional) Enter your domain to improve URL parsing and slug extraction.
+1. **Import Existing Redirects**: (Optional) Upload any redirects already implemented on your site to prevent conflicts.
 2. **Import Old URLs**: Upload a Screaming Frog CSV export from your old site.
 URLs with status codes 301, 404, or 502 will be automatically filtered out.
 3. **Import New URLs**: Upload a Screaming Frog CSV export from your new site.
 URLs with status codes 301, 404, or 502 will also be automatically filtered out.
 4. **Map Redirects**: For each old URL:
    - The system will automatically match identical URLs
    - For unmatched URLs, use the dropdown to select from available new URLs
    - The dropdown will filter as you type to help find relevant matches
-   - You can also enter custom URLs if needed
+   - Pay attention to any conflict warnings that appear
+5. **Review Conflicts**: The tool will automatically detect and warn about:
+   - Direct redirect loops (A → B, B → A)
+   - Self-redirects (A → A)
+   - Conflicts with existing redirects
+   - Chains of redirects that could be simplified
-5. **Manage Bulk Actions**: Use the buttons to check/uncheck redirects in bulk.
+6. **Manage Bulk Actions**: Use the buttons to check/uncheck redirects in bulk.
-6. **Export**: Generate a clean CSV file with your redirect mappings.
+7. **Export**: Generate a clean CSV file with your redirect mappings.
+The tool will provide a final warning if critical conflicts remain.

 ## Technical Details